1 Ton Studios

 A. Two.
 One to drop the bulb, and the other to sell it before it crashes.

-How many Englishmen does it take to screw in a light bulb?
+How many Englishmen does it take to change a light bulb?

 A. What do you mean change it?
 It's a perfectly good bloody bulb!
-We've had it for a thousand years and it's worked just *fine* thank you very much.
+We've had that bulb for a thousand years and it's worked out fine so far, thank you very much.

 How many Canada Revenue Agency auditors does it take to change a light bulb?